Harrison family of Virginia: English origin

 Several genealogists indicate the first Harrisons were Viking warriors of Norse origin, and that they arrived in northeast England with Cnut the Great; others say they are of Celtic descent.
 Harrisons are indeed found in early Yorkshire and Durham, in northern England.
 Some in their number used the older spelling "Harryson" ("son of Harry"), although this mostly ended with their arrival in the New World.
-Among the earliest family was Thomas Harrison (1504–1595) who was the Mayor of York, England.
+Among the earliest family was Thomas Harrison (1504–1595) who was the Lord Mayor of York, England.

-The two Virginia Harrison lines utilized similar coats of arms, both issued in English heraldry.
+The two Virginia Harrison lines utilize similar coats of arms, both issued in English heraldry.
 They feature helmets and shields emblazoned by gold eagles on a dark field with supporters.
 The arms of William Henry Harrison (1773–1841), of the James River Harrisons, are sourced to Yorkshire; they depict three eagles and are mentioned in the arms of "Harrison of the North", granted in England in 1574, as well as those of "Harrison of London", granted in 1613 with a pedigree dating from 1374.
 They are often referred to as the "Yorkshire arms".
 The crescent below the helmet denotes a second eldest son, as in the case of William Henry.

 The "Durham arms" were used by Daniel Harrison of the Shenandoah Valley Harrisons, featuring one eagle and sourced to Harrisons descended from Durham.
 Included is the crest shoulder gules (red) signaling strength or martyrdom.
 These arms were first established by the pedigree of Robert Harrison in 1630, showing him to be the grandson of Rowland Harrison of Barnard Castle in Durham.